 1. Honor a life and help others

 One way to memorialize the life of someone you’ve lost is by helping others.
 The Gina Montalto Memorial Foundation, for example, was created by Gina’s parents after her tragic death in the shooting at Marjory Stoneman Douglas High School in Parkland, Florida.
-Since then, they’ve raised more than $400,000 to help students pay for college and for other causes close to Gina’s heart.
+Since then, they’ve raised more than $430,000 to help students pay for college and for other causes close to Gina’s heart.

 2. Help a grieving family in their time of mourning

 If you know a family that has recently suffered a tragic loss, help them offset the cost of a memorial or funeral.
-When the Trinidad family was in a terrible car accident that killed 5 people and left just one survivor, their community came together to raise nearly $200,000 for the final expenses and any additional support needed for Mary Rose, the mother who survived the crash with very serious injuries.
+When the Trinidad family was in a terrible car accident that killed 5 people and left just one survivor, their community came together to raise nearly $300,000 for the final expenses and any additional support needed for Mary Rose, the mother who survived the crash with very serious injuries.

-3. Fund hope for a cure and soothe the suffering
+3. Fund hope for a cure

 4. Create a scholarship fund

-Scholarship funds can honor the passions of the deceased, ensuring that students in need can carry on their educational legacies.
-In honor of Harvard student Courtney S. Blair, her family started a scholarship fund that will award three annual $1,000 post-secondary scholarships for high school graduates of the Gwinnett County public schools.
-For advice on starting a scholarship fund, see: How To Start a Scholarship Fund to Honor a Loved One.
+Scholarship funds help keep a legacy alive while working to improve the lives of students.
+In honor of Harvard student Courtney Blair, her family started a scholarship fund that will award three annual $1,000 post-secondary scholarships for high school graduates of the Gwinnett County public schools.

 5. Support a loved one’s favorite cause